-The FoodSteps programme aims to augment the Ministry of Education (MOE) national nutrition education pedagogy already taught in Singapore primary schools, by focusing on fun and interactive workshops with an Asian lens, further strengthened by out-of-school based learning eg. supermarket visits or urban farm visit.
+The FoodSteps programme aims to augment the Ministry of Education (MOE) national nutrition education pedagogy already taught in Singapore primary schools.
+FoodSteps will focus on fun and interactive workshops (building upon student’s social studies, math and science classes) with an Asian perspective, further strengthened by out-of-school based learning eg. supermarket visits or urban farm visit.

 The FoodSteps programme was developed in-house under the continued guidance of our FoodSteps advisors.
 To maintain the integrity of our programme, we draw upon the expertise of a number of key partners such as the Health Promotion Board and use a wide array of information sources from around the world.